 Trusted devices / lobby bypass for Microsoft Teams and Google Meet

-Trusted devices is an add-on for service gateway customers (with Microsoft Teams CVI or Google Meet interoperability) to allow lobby-bypass for SIP video endpoints so that they can join the interop meeting directly and not have to wait to be admitted by the meeting host.
+The Trusted devices and Teams Meetings lobby bypass licenses are optional add-ons for customers with Microsoft Teams CVI or Google Meet interoperability that allows lobby-bypass for SIP video endpoints that are not registered to the service — this enables them to join the interop meeting directly and not have to wait to be admitted by the meeting host.

-Without trusted devices, only video endpoints that are registered on the service under the same company that has the Teams CVI / Google Meet interop service can bypass the Teams / Google Meet lobby.
+Video endpoints that are registered on the Pexip Service under the same company that has the Teams CVI / Google Meet interop service do not need a trusted device license — they are automatically treated as trusted and can bypass the Teams / Google Meet lobby.

-With trusted devices, lobby-bypass can be enabled for:
+With the Trusted device add-on, lobby-bypass can be enabled for:

 How it works